ppatrzyk/merkury/formatting.md

 #HTML
 ```

+In addition to writing HTML by hand or using libraries that allow formatting output as HTML, `merkury` provides [utility functions](https://github.com/ppatrzyk/merkury/blob/master/merkury/utils.py) to format **plots** from common libraries.
+See [plotting docs](https://ppatrzyk.github.io/merkury/plotting.html) for details.

 ## Markdown

-You need to put a comment `#MARKDOWN` after a line that outputs markdown text.
+It's also possible to print text formatted in markdown.
+You need to put magic comment `#MARKDOWN` after print statement.

-Example:
+For example:

 ```
 print("""